 Where can I get more information?

 The approach of studying in groups is similar to working with a tutor, as all tutors at USM’s Learning Commons are trained to engage students in the process of self-testing and explaining concepts.
 Consider scheduling a tutoring appointment, or inviting a tutor to join one of your first group study sessions.
-If it would be helpful to have someone show you how to use Google Docs or Zoom, you can schedule a time with a Technology Assistant via the Learning Commons website.
+If it would be helpful to have someone show you how to use Google Docs or Zoom, you can schedule a time with a Technology Coach via the Learning Commons website.
 There are also “how to” video modules in UMS Academy, which is a “Quick Link” in your MyUSM portal.